LifeSource/generator-web/README.md

 3. npm install
 4. npm link
 ```
-### Creating and running the web app
+### Scaffolding out a basic web application
 Once you have installed the appropriate components and tools.
 You can simply scaffold out a simple static web app.
-Go to where you want to put your project.
+Follow the instruction below:

 ```
 1. mkdir <project name>